-- 1.6 As well as relevant consultation with key stakeholders and local residents2, we have also carried out extensive monitoring and appraisal work to help with the development of this strategy.
+- 1.6 As well as relevant consultation with key stakeholders and local residents, we have also carried out extensive monitoring and appraisal work to help with the development of this strategy.
 This includes a detailed Sustainability Appraisal which has been undertaken, at key stages, to assess the likely impacts of our proposals and an Equality Impact Assessment.
-The early stages of Strategic Flood Risk Assessment and an Appropriate Assessment have also been completed but further, more detailed, work will be needed to support the development of the site-specific document3. - 1.7 You can find details of these studies and all of the other evidence that has been used to prepare the Waste Core Strategy on our website at www.nottinghamshire.gov.uk/wastecorestrategy.
+The early stages of Strategic Flood Risk Assessment and a Habitats Regulations Assessment have also been completed but further, more detailed, work will be needed to support the development of the site-specific document. - 1.7 You can find details of these studies and all of the other evidence that has been used to prepare the Waste Core Strategy on our website at www.nottinghamshire.gov.uk/ wastecorestrategy.
 This includes information on existing waste management capacity, future forecasts and relevant national and regional policy as well as information on the different types of waste management technology.

-2 See separate statement of consultation [details to be confirmed at publication]

-3 See Glossary for an explanation of these studies
+- 2 See separate statement of consultation. - 3 See Glossary for an explanation of these studies.

-2. Key principles and policy background
+Key principles and policy background